Teaching Numbers & Counting to Preschoolers (Singapore)

 How to Build One-to-One Correspondence

-- Touch and count: When counting objects, have your child physically touch (or move) each object as they say the number
+- Touch and count: Have your child physically touch or move each object as they say the number

 - Slow down: Fast counting often leads to skipping objects or double-counting.
 Model slow, deliberate counting

-- Line them up: Arrange objects in a line rather than a pile — this makes it easier to track which have been counted
+- Line them up: Arrange objects in a line instead of a pile — much easier to track what's been counted

 10 Activities to Teach Numbers at Home